louzuniga/FIRE/README.md

-# Lead Your Life to FIRE!
+# Light Your Life on FIRE!
 > FIRE stands for "Financial Independence, early retirement".
 This app is designed to display a broad picture of what financial independence means to you and how long it will take you to get there based on your current income, expenses and savings.

 > The app was created using HTML, CSS, JavaScript, Node, MongoDB, Heroku and mLab.